-The narrative plants us in Columbus, Indiana (not Ohio) that Mecca of modernist architecture and not much else.
+The narrative plants us in Columbus, Indiana (not Ohio), a Mecca of modernist architecture, and not much else.
 A Korean-American translator named Jin (Cho) comes back home from Korea to call on his estranged father who is currently bedridden in a coma.
-It’s difficult to discern what is more tragic.
-That he is dying or that his son could care less.
+It’s difficult to discern what is more tragic: That he is dying or that his son could care less.

 Then there’s Casey (Haley Lu Richardson) a young college-aged woman who has foregone the typical trajectory of a person her age with her intelligence to stay behind with her mom, a recovering addict with a serial poor choice in men.
 While her mother tries to keep a menial job, Casey all but cares for her, spending her days working at the local library and the nights preparing their meals.

 The proposed dynamic is obvious but nevertheless satiating when it comes to fruition.
 Where two people who seem so diametrically opposed in their life stage and social circles somehow form an immense bond in a world so often hampered by superficial, surface-level interaction.